hyosung11/Launch-School/Courses/journal.md

 09:07 I walked one mile at the Duck Pond along the trail because we ended up driving to school this morning.
 I'm looking at the comments on my assessment now and I have a study session with Laurent at 10:00.

 14:39 I submitted my revisions with a lot of help from Laurent.

+## 20220519 목요일

+11:29 Finished study session with Laurent.
+I feel better after my fever broke overnight.
+I still feel kind of tired.
+I need to get more repetitions of problems, so that I'm more fluent before I take the exam again.